international employment law firm alliance L&E Global

 • the election day scheduled by federal and local electoral laws.

-“An employer shall be required to observe, in the installation of its establishments, the legal regulations on hygiene and health, and to adopt adequate measures for the prevention of accidents in the use of machines, instruments, and materials of labour, as well as to organise the same in such a way as to ensure the greatest possible guarantee for the health and safety of workers as is compatible with the nature of the work, under the penalties established by law in this respect.”
+“An employer shall be required to observe, in the installation of its establishments, the legal regulations on hygiene and health, and to adopt adequate measures for the prevention of accidents in the use of machines, instruments, and materials of labour, as well as to organize the same in such a way as to ensure the greatest possible guarantee for the health and safety of workers as is compatible with the nature of the work, under the penalties established by law in this respect.”

 Maternity and Paternity Leave